Los Osos Community Christmas Tree Lighting and 34th Annual Christmas Parade

-The Chamber of Commerce is putting on the Community Christmas Tree Lighting is back for 2021!
-Join us Friday, December 10th 5:30 – 6:45 at the picnic area of the Red Barn, on the corner of Los Osos Valley Road and Palisades Avenue!
+The Chamber of Commerce is putting on the Community Christmas Tree Lighting!
+Join us Friday, December 9th 4:30pm – 8:00pm at the picnic area of the Red Barn, on the corner of Los Osos Valley Road and Palisades Avenue!
 We’ll have a cut Christmas tree, carols and light snacks!
 Bring the whole family, and an ornament if you would like to help decorate the tree!

-The Annual Christmas Paradewill be Saturday, December 11, starting at 10 a.m!
-The theme this year is Parade of Thanks!
-This will be the 33rd year the parade has been held!
+The Annual Christmas Parade will be Saturday, December 10, starting at 10 a.m!
+The theme this year is Happy To Be Here!
+This will be the 34th year the parade has been held!

 The Bay Osos Kiwanis will have a pre-parade Pancake Breakfast at the Bay Auto & Tire on Los Osos Valley Road.

 Following the Parade, at the South Bay Community Center until 6pm, will be the annual Needs and Wishes Fundraiser, with silent autions, food, entertainment and more.